ARMmbed/mbed-client/docs/Introduction.md

 ```

-### The Information Reporting Interface
+### The Information Reporting feature

-mbed Device Server uses the Information Reporting Interface to observe any changes in a registered Resource on the client.The server registers to observe the Resource.
+mbed Device Server uses the Information Reporting to observe any changes in a registered Resource on the client.The server registers to observe the Resource.
 When the Resource changes, it sends a notification with its new value to all servers who asked to observe it.

 The interface supports the following sub-features: